 In Santa’s workshop the elves were very busy wrapping presents and writing letters to the children.
-The children each day had to look out for the naughty elf that came to Nursery via the elf door.
+Each day the children had to look out for the naughty elf that came to visit via the elf door.
 On discovering the elf door the children began asking interesting questions and it provoked some fantastic ‘what if’ discussions.

 First Flakes of Snow

 The children explored how the snowflakes felt as they landed on their face and tongue!
 They watched the snowflakes falling from the sky and wondered why they disappeared once on the ground.

 The children are given challenges that will help develop fine-motor control.
 These challenges are fun and an interactive way of promoting concentration and perseverance, whilst developing a hand preference, finger strength and a tripod grip.

 Nursery Class 2017-18